Brain Donation Resources for ADRCs

 - Include loved ones.
 The opinions of family and friends can play a critical role in a person’s decision to donate.
 Invite everyone to participate in the conversation.
 If loved ones seem reluctant about brain donation, try to have a separate conversation with them without the potential donor present.
 Provide potential donors with information about how to start the conversation at home.

 - Set aside time to talk.
 Don’t wait until the end of a lengthy annual visit to talk about brain donation.
-Make the conversation a priority; schedule specific time to talk about it during an appointment.
+Make the conversation a priority; schedule a specific time to talk about it during an appointment.

 - Touch base regularly.
 At each appointment, ask potential donors how they feel about brain donation.
-Ask them to identify as ready to enroll; open to but still thinking about donation; or not open to donation, now or ever.
+Ask them to identify as ready to enroll; open to but still thinking about donation; or, not open to donation, now or ever.
 Let their response guide your conversation.

 - Emphasize the benefits.
 Among brain donors, the most common reason cited for agreeing to donate is to help researchers find a cure for Alzheimer’s disease and related dementias.
 Make the benefits of brain donation a central part of your conversation.